 Deep in lovely Northamptonshire, possibly the best-kept secret of this sceptered isle, sits Mears Ashby Hall.
 Live like a Lord in drawing-roomed, four-postered, baronial beauty.
 When you tire of the house, explore the endless lawns, walk the parklands, or ripple the lake water with the rowing-boat oars.

 From your car wheels crunching on the gravel, to the enormous frontage, to the ancient oaks and the five-oven Aga, this is the place to evade the everyday.
-With dining for 34, bedrooms for 20, and space for 20 extra day and evening guests, it’s primed for a party that’s no small celebration.

 It’s easy to live inside-out at Mears Ashby Hall when the parklands stretch away as far as the eye can see in a vista of pure Englishness.
 The lawns cry out for a marquee, the woodlands beg to be walked, the lake is asking to be rowed, and the boat is waiting.